Last Updated on

 For Fiverr, after you have signed up, you can find the talent categories displayed at the top of the page.
 If you move your mouse over these categories, a drop-down menu of subcategories for you to choose from will appear.

 Clicking on the subcategory will present you with various profiles of freelancers that provide that particular gig.
 The amazing thing about Fiverr is that the gigs are detailed and you can easily compare them with others.
 You can also read reviews left by clients for a particular gig.

-There are different seller levels on Fiverr.
+There are different seller levels on the Fiverr online marketplace.
 To experience excellent results, look out for the Top Rated sellers on the platform.
 This rating shows consistency in delivering quality, responsiveness, order completion and on-time delivery.

 After buying a gig, you can review your seller by evaluating their quality and communication as well as recommend their services to other buyers.
 This method also helps you to determine the service you’ll receive based on other reviews.